-- Plan the development and review of training material. - New training material designed and the development of training material managed in line with operational needs and as required by relevant authorities. - Apply rapid authoring methodology for fast and efficient roll out of ad hoc training material. - Translate training material according to requests and/or OP.
+- plan the development and review of training material; - new training material designed and the development of training material managed in line with operational needs and as required by relevant authorities; - apply rapid authoring methodology for fast and efficient roll out of ad hoc training material; - translate training material according to requests and/or OP.

-- Development and review of deployment training for AST profiles based on identified training needs. - Development and review of specialised training used in the context of EUAA's operational activities.
+- development and review of deployment training for AST profiles based on identified training needs; - development and review of specialised training used in the context of EUAA's operational activities.

-Indicators Latest result (CAAR 2022) Target 2024 Data source Number of new training materials developed or reviewed in response to identified needs in the context of operational activities.
-2 Four training materials.
-Documentation and internal records.
+Indicators Latest result (CAAR 2022) Target 2024 Data source Number of new training materials 2 Four training Documentation developed or reviewed in response to materials. and internal identified needs in the context of records. operational activities.